ManojGowda89/ManojGowda89/README.md

 I have integrated complex APIs and ensured seamless user experiences, demonstrating my ability to adapt and excel in different aspects of web development.
 Passionate about problem-solving, I continuously seek to expand my knowledge and stay updated with the latest industry trends and technologies.
 As a collaborative and communicative team player, I thrive in team environments and contribute positively to group efforts.
 Feel free to reach out if you'd like to connect, collaborate, or discuss potential opportunities.

 ### 🌱 I’m currently learning:
-- Advanced React features
+- Advanced React and Next js features
 - TypeScript
 - Cloud services and deployment strategies

-### 🔭 I’m currently working on:
+### 🔭 My Interests:
-- A Chrome extension for disposable emails
+- Building Chrome extensions
-- A random address generator using the RandomUser API
+- Building NPM Packages

 ### 👯 I’m looking to collaborate on:
 - Open-source projects